-Supermodel Gisele Bundchen has been an advocate for natural birth, but she upset people during World Breastfeeding Week by suggesting there should be a “a worldwide law, in my opinion, that mothers should breastfeed their babies for six months.”
+Supermodel Gisele Bundchen has been an advocate for natural birth, but she upset people during World Breastfeeding Week by suggesting there should be “a worldwide law, in my opinion, that mothers should breastfeed their babies for six months.”
 She has since “backed down” from these comments, but women in Indonesia face exactly such a law.

 The Jakarta Post reports: